Promo code SPRING2022 will be automatically applied at checkout!

 a woman hunched over sitting on a bed

-Wondering how to know if you or a loved one may be at risk for complications of high blood sugar?
+Wondering how to check whether you or a loved one may be at risk for such complications of high blood sugar and how to minimize this?
 Read on to learn more about the surprising relationship between hyperglycemia and seizures.

 Can High Blood Sugar Cause a Seizure?